way2smrt/OpenGL-Maze-Game/README.md

 The end result is a buggy 3D maze game, written in Java.

 ###Features
--Bugs
+- Bugs

--Random maze generation
+- Random maze generation

--More bugs
+- More bugs